← MRI Terms

 What is the difference between facet arthropathy and degenerative disc disease?

-They often occur together because discs and facet joints share load at the same spinal level.
+Facet arthropathy affects the small joints at the back of the spine; degenerative disc disease affects the discs, the cushions between the vertebrae.
+They often occur together because discs and facet joints share load at the same level.

 Related reading